-The Leas is effectively Folkestone’s promenade, although due to the coastline it sits some way above sea level with lavish gardens and a bandstand where events take place during the summer.
-The Leas Cliff Hall is an entertainment and function venue that hosts a varied programme of touring shows.
-Along the promenade you can also find the Leas Lift, a water balanced funicular, which was opened in 1885.
-It was the third hydraulic lift in the world and is now listed as being of historic importance.
+Sitting above sea level, The Leas is effectively Folkestone’s promenade.
+With lavish gardens and a bandstand where events take place during the summer, The Leas is also home to The Leas Cliff Hall, which hosts a variety of touring shows.
+The Leas Lift, a water balanced funicular opened in 1885, was the third hydraulic lift in the world and is now listed as being of historic importance - you can find this along the promenade.
 On a clear day the French coast can be seen on your journey down to the seafront.

-Folkestone's Harbour Arm has rapidly become a food, drink and entertainment destination for the town and its visitors.
-Originally the railway terminal for the Folkestone-Boulogne ferry and departure point for soldiers on their way to the Western Front, the arm still embraces the town's working fishing harbour, becoming a pivotal point in the town's future and its historical past.
+Folkestone's Harbour Arm is great place to eat and drink, coming alive during the summer with regular live music and events.
 Small, independent businesses along the arm give it its unique flavour, with the addition of an on-site bakery and brewery, a regular farmer's market and other seasonal events.

 Steep Street Coffee House